DroopyTersen/spscript/README.md

 - `ctx.lists(listname).addItem(item)` - takes a javascript object and creates a list item.
 - `ctx.lists(listname).updateItem(id, updates)` - takes a SharePoint Id, and updates that item ONLY with properties that are found in the passed in `updates` object.
 - `ctx.lists(listname).deleteItem(id)` - deletes the item with the specified SharePoint Id
-- `ctx.lists(listname).permissions.getRoleAssignments()` - Gets you an an array of permissions that have been setup for that list.
+- `ctx.lists(listname).permissions.getRoleAssignments()` - Gets you an array of permissions that have been setup for that list.
 Each permission object has a `member` (the user or group) and a `roles` array (the permissions that user or group has).
 - `ctx.lists(listname).permissions.check()` - Looks up the permissions of the current user.
 - `ctx.lists(listname).permissions.check(email)` - Looks up a user by their email address, then gets the permissions that user has for that list.
 Similiar to "Check Permissions".